-DXi9000
+DXi9000 and DXi9100

-DXi9000 systems, which include DXi9000 Standard Density (SD) and DXi9000 High Density (HD) systems, serve as the core of multi-site enterprise data protection solutions.
-They provide industry-best density and deliver ultra-fast performance by leveraging SSDs for metadata operations.
-DXi9000 systems use variable-length deduplication to maximize data reduction and offers unique capacity-on-demand scalability.
+The DXi9000, which include DXi9000 Standard Density (SD) and DXi9000 High Density (HD), and the DXi9100 serve as the core of multi-site enterprise data protection solutions.
+They provide industrybest density and deliver ultra-fast performance by leveraging SSDs for metadata operations.
+DXi9000 and DXi9100 systems use variable-length deduplication to maximize data reduction and offer unique capacity-on-demand scalability.
 They can also run backup applications as a VM.